arcticmouse/react-complete-guide-notes/5. Rendering Lists & Conditional Content/README.md

 Rendering chart bar components in a chart component

 Chart receives data points as props!
 One chart bar for each data point

+## Adding Dynamic Styles

+Heights for the chart bars!
+They should be filled depending on the value/data point they receive

+Calculate the percentage and make it a string, as var barFillHeight (in chartbar.js).
+Style needs an object in JSX, with css properties as the name/key.
+If CSS name has a dash do camelCase.

+## Wrapping it up...